Potter Last Name Origin, History, and Meaning

 Monica Potter

-Monica Maria Potter (June 30, 1971) is an American actress known for her roles in films like Con Air, Patch Adams, and the Saw franchise.
-She also starred in the NBC series Parenthood and founded Monica Potter Home, a home goods business in Cleveland, Ohio.
+Monica Maria Potter (June 30, 1971 - present) is an American actress known for her roles in films like Con Air (1997) and Patch Adams (1998) as well as her Golden Globe-nominated role in the TV series Parenthood (2010-2015).
+She is also the founder of Monica Potter Home, a home goods and skincare business in Cleveland, Ohio.
+With a passion for acting since childhood, Potter has made a name for herself in both the film and television industry, showcasing her talent and versatility.

 Grace Potter